 First, let’s discuss the source of condominium law in Illinois.
 The Condominium Property Act, 765 ILCS 605/1, et seq.
-Is the Illinois statute governing condominium associations.
-In addition to the Condominium Property Act, the relationship between condominium owners and the condominium association is governed by three documents that are particular to each condominium association: the condominium declaration, the condominium association’s bylaws, and the rules and regulations of the condominium association.
+Is the Illinois statute governing condominium associations?
+In addition to the Condominium Property Act, the relationship between condominium owners and the condominium association is governed by three documents particular to each condominium association: the condominium declaration, the condominium association’s bylaws, and the rules and regulations of the condominium association.

 The declaration establishes the rights and obligations of unit owners and sets forth any restrictions on the use of the property.
 The bylaws establish how the condominium association is to be managed.
-If there is a conflict between the bylaws and the declaration, the declaration controls.
+Suppose there is a conflict between the bylaws and the declaration, the declaration controls.
 The rules and regulations promulgated by the condominium association’s board set forth the restrictions on day-to-day interactions between unit owners.
 In determining how a dispute between a condominium owner and the condominium association is to be resolved, the parties must refer to the Condominium Property Act, the declaration, the bylaws, and the rules and regulations as a whole.

 In addition, condominium associations have the responsibilities imposed upon a not-for-profit corporation by the Not For Profit Corporation Act, whether or not the association is incorporated.
-To the extent that the Not For Profit Corporation Act conflicts with the Condominium Property Act, the Condominium Property Act controls with respect to condominium associations.
+To the extent that the Not For Profit Corporation Act conflicts with the Condominium Property Act, the Condominium Property Act controls respect to condominium associations.

 Below, we will discuss some of the most common issues between Illinois condominium associations and unit owners.

-Another common claim against condominium boards is breach of fiduciary duty.
-The elements of a breach of fiduciary duty claim are: (1) the existence of a fiduciary duty, (2) a breach of that duty; and (3) damages to the claimant caused by the breach.
+Another common claim against condominium boards is a breach of fiduciary duty.
+The elements of a breach of fiduciary duty claim are: (1) the existence of fiduciary duty, (2) a breach of that duty, and (3) damages to the claimant caused by the breach.
 Condominium board members and the board itself have a fiduciary duty to exercise care and act in the interests of the condominium owners.
-A breach of fiduciary duty may be either intentional or negligent, and the claim can be stated against either the board or its individual members, or both.
+A breach of fiduciary duty may be either intentional or negligent, and the claim can be stated against either the board or its individual members or both.

-The use of condominium units can be restricted by the declaration, the rules and regulations, or by board action, so long as the restriction is non-discriminatory and applies to all unit owners.
-Such restrictions are strictly construed, but typically upheld.
+The use of condominium units can be restricted by the declaration, the rules, and regulations, or by board action, so long as the restriction is non-discriminatory and applies to all unit owners.
+Such restrictions are strictly construed but typically upheld.
 Associations may place reasonable restrictions on the use of common areas.

-It is unlawful to refuse to sell or rent or otherwise deny a dwelling to any person because of race, color, religion, sex, familial status or national origin according to the FHA.
+It is unlawful to refuse to sell or rent or otherwise deny a dwelling to any person because of race, color, religion, sex, familial status, or national origin, according to the FHA.
 In addition, the Illinois Condominium Property Act prohibits association rules that prevent the reasonable accommodation of religion.
 The FHA also protects unit owners from discriminatory enforcement of rules, even if the rules are not discriminatory on their face.